MicrosoftDocs/visualstudio-docs/docs/test/lab-management/install-configure-test-agents.md

 ## Install the test controller and test agents

 You can download agents for Visual Studio 2017 from [visualstudio.microsoft.com](https://visualstudio.microsoft.com/downloads/?q=agents).
-Look for *Agents for Visual Studio 2017*, select either *Agent* or *Controller*, and then choose *Download*.
+Scroll to the bottom of the page, and look for *Agents for Visual Studio 2017*.
+Select either *Agent* or *Controller*, and then choose *Download*.
 Run the downloaded executable to install the test agent or controller.

 You can download agents for Visual Studio 2015 and Visual Studio 2013 from the [older downloads](https://visualstudio.microsoft.com/vs/older-downloads/) page.